 It’s been years since I’ve been in an academic setting for my writing.
-I’ve always had a passion for nonfiction writing but felt limited (and outcast) by the rules of good writing.
-The 5-paragraph essay seemed formulaic and biased, in the vein of standardized testing.
+I’ve always had a passion for writing (I wrote an opinion column for our university newspaper) but felt limited by the rules of good writing.
+The 5-paragraph essay seemed formulaic and rigid, in the vein of standardized testing.
 It was not until I picked up the book “On Writing Well” by Wiliam Zinsser, that I truly appreciated the art of writing well.

 Writing clearly is an outcome of endless revisions and constantly asking yourself, “What are you trying to say and have you said it?”
 If your reader has to reread a statement to understand it, you’ve made them feel inadequate and lost your audience.